OJIYA Chijimi (Ramie Crepe Textiles)

 The yarn for this cloth comes from the fibers of the Chinese silk plant or ramie (Boehmeria nivea).
 It is ideal for summer-weight kimonos as absorbed water soon evaporates, and it therefore dries very quickly.
 Having a crimp means that the cloth does not stick to the skin, making it very comfortable to wear in Japan's hot, humid summers.
 These days, besides cloth for kimono, some cloth is produced for western clothing and for interior items.

-Ojiya chijimi is made from the Choma variety of linen, which has high water absobency and dries very quickly.
-Furthermore, the slight ruffled texture produced by the Ojiya chijimi process provides a nice, cool feeling, making the cloth perfect for summer clothing.
+Ojiya Chijimi is made from the choma variety of linen, which has high water absorbency and dries very quickly.
+The slightly ruffled crimp resulting from the Ojiya chijimi process provides a nice, cool feeling, making the cloth perfect for summer.

 How to make

-In order to produce characteristic tiny ruffles of Ojiya chijimi, the linen threads used for the warp are strongly twisted in the spinning process.
+To produce the characteristic tiny ruffles of Ojiya Chijimi, the linen threads used for the warp are strongly twisted in the spinning process.
 A weft ikat dyeing technique is used, so the final pattern of the fabric can only be seen after it is woven.
-After the fabric is woven, the Chijimi ruffles are brought out as part of the finishing process.
+The Chijimi ruffles are brought out through the finishing process after the fabric is woven.